Honoring the Past, Shaping the Future

 May 2013 — Summit Pictures, LLC and director Fred Schoewbel release The Mountains Will Wait for You, a documentary on Grace Hudowalski and the 46ers.

 Spring 2013 — Due to the tremendous increase in the number of hikers climbing the 46 resulting in an overwhelming amount of work for the Office of the Historian, the club suspends the long-time requirement that hikers correspond with an assigned club member to report their climbs.
-Members of the Executive Committee start to explore the possibility of developing a web-based reporting system.
+Members of the Executive Committee explore the possibility of developing a web-based reporting system.

-May 2013 — The club places a permanent memorial marker at the grave of Herb Clark that identifies him as 46er #1, and holds a special ceremony to honor him.
+May 2013 — The club places a permanent memorial marker at the grave of Herb Clark that identifies him as 46er #1 and holds a special ceremony to honor him.

-June 2014 — After a 12-year campaign by the 46ers, led by Douglas Arnold #4693W, the United States Board of Geographic Names approves the club’s petition for the naming of Grace Peak in honor of Grace Hudowalski.
+June 2014 — After a 12-year campaign by the 46ers, led by Douglas Arnold #4693W, the United States Board of Geographic Names approves the club’s petition for the renaming of East Dix to “Grace Peak” in honor of Grace Hudowalski.

-August 2015 — “The 46ers,” a documentary feature by filmmaker Blake Cortright about the men and women who hike the 46 High Peaks, is released.
-The filmmaker set out to answer the question, “what transforms ordinary men and women into the legendary mountaineers known as the 46ers?”
+August 2015 — The 46ers, a documentary feature by filmmaker Blake Cortright about the men and women who hike the 46 High Peaks, is released.
+The filmmaker set out to answer the question, “What transforms ordinary men and women into the legendary mountaineers known as the 46ers?”